RasmusLesebergPXL/PBTIN/Jaar_1/WebScripting/README.md

     * exercises from the course (oefeningen)
     * proef[examen]

 `[proef]examens` contains one practice exams as well as the final exam from that year.
-There is also a *CheatSheet.txt* that contains some handy out-of-the-box JS functions, for quick look-up purposes.
+There is also a *CheatSheet.txt* that contains some handy out-of-the-box JS functions, for quick look-up purposes on an exam.

 #### Directory contents: